 Using the Block Explorer¶

-There are two block explorers available for Decred.
-All blocks and transactions on the Decred blockchain are visible through the use of these block explorers.
+All blocks and transactions on the Decred blockchain are visible through the use of the block explorer, dcrdata.

 Below is a quick review of some of the information on them.